Right now around the world, a lot of things are changing very quickly. But one thing that hasn’t changed is our desire to get it on.

 - A regular partner where you have both been practising social distancing.

-The circumstances change if either of you are self-isolating – in this case you should avoid close contact until given the all-clear.
+The circumstances change if either of you have symptoms, or are self-isolating – in this case you should avoid close contact until given the all-clear.
 Patience is a virtue!

 The distance between us